I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 The Whining Pig

-The Whining Pig is part of a small local Phoenix area chain of craft beer & wine bars.
-In addition to a huge beer selection, they also serve grilled cheese sandwiches, as well as meat & cheese plates.
+The Whining Pig is part of a small local Phoenix area chain of craft beer and wine bars.
+In addition to a huge beer selection, they also serve grilled cheese sandwiches and meat and cheese plates.

 Do you love craft beer?
 Check out more of my recommendations for the best craft beer around the world!